 What process did the school use to conduct its needs assessment?

 Our school conducted a comprehensive needs assessment using teacher perception surveys, standardized assessments, and local assessments.
 The NCLB Committee analyzed data gathered.
-Results form the surveys along with all standardized assessments and students’ achievement on local assessments were analyzed and discussed at component and faculty meetings.
+Results from the surveys along with all standardized assessments and students’ achievement on local assessments were analyzed and discussed at component and faculty meetings.
 This report focuses on goals in the area of Language Arts Literacy and Mathematics.
 The report also addresses the needs of specialized populations as identified in the information gathered.

 In October the NCLB committee reviewed the school’s Mission and Vision and presented the statements at the faculty meeting for input and feedback.
 Data necessary to complete the tables were discussed and members of the teams were assigned specific data to gather and present to the team throughout the year.
 Programs and initiatives related to goals were discussed to assure that we are following through with our 2013-2014 plan.
 December’s monthly meeting focused on professional development plans with the school Professional Development Committee.
 Data from tables of our 2013-2014 Unified Plan was presented by members and discussed to reflect.
 During January, data from the Benchmark Assessment was reviewed and perception surveys were distributed to all teachers.
 Extended Learning Programs were implemented and data was discussed.
 In February, Extended Day programs were discussed and planned based on data results.
 Results of the perception survey were discussed.
 Data was updated and presented.
 The month of March focused on data gathering; review data needed to complete Unified plan for the upcoming school year.
 In April the team completed evaluation of the 2013 plan and began writing and data analysis of the 2014 plan.
 In May and June, writing continued and priority problems are identified based on data.
 The month of July will conclude writing the plan with a peer review of plan.